 Reno Media Group stations are committed to doing everything we can to remain #NevadaStrong and staying #RenoStrong.

 Information is key to protecting you, your family and our community.
-In addition to daily “Coronavirus–Facts, Not Fear” updates on-the-air from our news partner KTVN 2- News, we’ve compiled this information page for Northern Nevadans outlining the latest news, resources available to workers displaced by mandatory closures, and more.
+In addition to updates from our news partner KTVN 2- News, we’ve compiled this information page for Northern Nevadans outlining the latest news, resources available to workers displaced by mandatory closures, and more.

 Stay aware of the latest information on the COVID-19 outbreak.
 Many people who become infected experience mild illness and recover, but it can be more severe for others.
 Take care of your health and protect others by “doing the five” in the graphic on the right.